lwhile/gogen/README.md

 ```

-use gogen you can get a go file:
+use gogen you can get this go file:

 ```go
 package main